A Posteriori Probabilistic Bounds of Convex Scenario Programs with Validation Tests: Main Results

 \subsection{Derivation of A Posteriori Probabilistic Bounds}

 Theorem \ref{thm:1} is shown to be a generalization of many important probabilistic bounds in scenario optimization, with particular options for $\{ \epsilon(k,l) \}$ used.
 Hence, the freedom in choosing $\{ \epsilon(k,l) \}$ endows the proposed scheme with capability in evaluating the solution's reliability based on all possible realizations of $s_N^*$ and $r_M^*$.
 One typically wishes to ensure that the event $V(\bold{x}_N^*) \le \epsilon(s_N^*,r_M^*)$ occurs with a suitably high confidence, and in order to explicitly control the probability of a wrong declaration $V(\bold{x}_N^*) > \epsilon(s_N^*,r_M^*)$, it is desirable to first assign $\beta^*$, which is typically small, and then determine $\{ \epsilon(k,l) \}$ in reverse.
 In principle, there are infinitely many options of $\{ \epsilon(k,l) \}$ that lead to the same confidence level $\beta^*$.
 For practical use, a certain choice of $\{ \epsilon(k,l) \}$ is suggested in the following theorem.
 It subsumes Theorem 2 in \cite{campi2018wait} as a special case with $M = 0$ (no validation tests) and specific coefficients $\{a_m \equiv 1/(N+1),\ \forall m \in \mathbb{N}_{0:N}\}$, where the induced bound $\epsilon(k)$ depending only on $s_N^*$ equals $\epsilon(k,0)$.
 However, the present proof machinery has a significant departure from that in \cite{campi2018wait}, which is no longer applicable to the present case where validation test results have been included and general non-negative coefficients $\{ a_m \}$ are considered.
+Before proceeding, we present the following preparatory lemma. \begin{lemma} For fixed values of $m$ and $N$ $(m<N)$, $B_N(t;m)$ is a strictly decreasing function in $t \in (0,1)$. \end{lemma} \begin{proof} See \cite{alamo2015randomized}. \end{proof}

 \begin{thm} Define the following polynomial in $t$:

 where $\beta \in (0,1)$ is the confidence level, and coefficients $\{a_m\}$ satisfy

 (i) $h_{N,M}(t;k,l)$ has only one solution in the interval $(0,1)$ for all $k \in \mathbb{N}_{0:\zeta}$ and $l \in \mathbb{N}_{0:M}$.